Skip to content

-The UW Architecture Professionals Advisory Council was established in 1995 and was created to strengthen the connection between the professional community and the architecture department.
+Established in 1995, the UW Architecture Professionals Advisory Council was formed to strengthen relationships between the Department of Architecture and the professional community.

-- To act as a liaison between the Department of Architecture and the community of architectural practitioners.
+• Serve as a liaison between the Department of Architecture and professional practitioners.

 FALL STUDENT CHARRETTE